Reducible operators in non-$\Gamma$ type ${\rm II}_1$ factors: Introduction

-{\em Step Four: } Finally, based on Theorem \ref{may14Thm5.14}, Theorem \ref{main-goal} is proved.
+{\textbf{Step Four.}} Finally, based on Theorem \ref{may14Thm5.14}, Theorem \ref{main-goal} is proved.

-We mention that there exist examples of nonseparable type II$_1$ factors with Property $\Gamma$ in which all operators are reducible (see Example \ref{June10Example5.2}).
-In Proposition \ref{June28Prop5.2} we show that, if a type II$_1$ factor has separable predual, then the set of reducible operators is not operator norm closed.
-It remains an open question whether, in a type II$_1$ factor with separable predual and with Property $\Gamma$, the set of reducible operators is operator norm dense.
+We mention that there are nonseparable type ${\rm II}_1$ factors with property $\Gamma$ in which all operators are reducible (see Example \ref{June10Example5.2}).
+On the other hand, in Proposition \ref{June28Prop5.2} we prove that, if a type ${\rm II}_1$ factor has separable predual, then the set of reducible operators is not closed in the operator norm topology.
+It remains an open question whether, in a type ${\rm II}_1$ factor with separable predual and with property $\Gamma$, the set of reducible operators is dense in the operator norm topology.

 This paper is organized as follows.
-In Section 2, we recall ultra-power algebras, central sequence algebras, and Property $\Gamma$ for type ${\rm II}_1$ factors.
+In Section 2, we recall ultrapower algebras, central sequence algebras, and property $\Gamma$ for type ${\rm II}_1$ factors.
 Some useful techniques are also prepared.
-In Section 3, in the view of a single operator, we prove a characterization of Property $\Gamma$ for type ${\rm II}_1$ factors in Proposition \ref{prop3.7}.
-As an application of Proposition \ref{prop3.7}, we provide an answer to Sherman's question in Problem 2.11 of \cite{Sherman}, where we show equivalent characterizations of McDuff factors.
+In Section 3, in the view of a single operator, we prove a characterization of property $\Gamma$ for type ${\rm II}_1$ factors in Proposition \ref{prop3.9-gamma}.
+As an application of Proposition \ref{prop3.9-gamma}, we provide an answer to Sherman's question in Problem 2.11 of \cite{Sherman}, where we show equivalent characterizations of McDuff factors.
 In Section 4, the existence of a single operator with spectral gap in a non-$\Gamma$ type ${\rm II}_1$ factor is shown in Theorem \ref{prop5.3}.
 In Section 5, we prove in Theorem \ref{may14Thm5.14} that reducible operators are not dense in non-$\Gamma$ type ${\rm II}_1$ factors.
 In Section 6, we further prove in Theorem \ref{main-goal} that reducible operators are nowhere dense in non-$\Gamma$ type ${\rm II}_1$ factors with the techniques developed in the preceding sections.